 LC Heating & Air provides reliable, same-day gas furnace repair for the historic homes of Hancock Park.
-We focus on accurate diagnosis, combustion safety, and honest advice on whether your system needs a simple repair or a full replacement.
+We focus on accurate diagnosis, combustion safety, and honest advice on whether a repair makes sense for your specific system.

 Hancock Park is one of Los Angeles's most prestigious residential neighborhoods, known for its stately period homes, tree-lined streets, and proximity to the Miracle Mile and Museum Row.
 The neighborhood's housing stock is overwhelmingly single-family, with homes ranging from 1920s Tudor Revival and Spanish Colonial estates to imposing Georgian and Mediterranean-style properties.
 These are large homes—many exceeding 3,000 square feet—with correspondingly large HVAC loads that demand proper sizing and well-maintained ductwork.

-LC Heating & Air serves Hancock Park from our Fairfax Avenue location just minutes away, providing same-day service for the 90004 zip code.
-We have worked in many Hancock Park homes and understand the specific requirements of maintaining comfort in older prestige homes without compromising the architectural character that makes them valuable.
-When your furnace stops working, you need a contractor who understands the difference between a minor sensor issue and a systemic failure.
+LC Heating & Air serves Hancock Park from our Fairfax Avenue location just minutes away, providing same-day service for the 90004 and 90020 zip codes.
+We have worked in dozens of Hancock Park homes and understand the specific requirements of maintaining comfort in older prestige homes without compromising the architectural character that makes them valuable.
+When your furnace fails, you need a local contractor who understands the equipment and the home it sits in.

 Local HVAC considerations